OMX

 • Task state files updated in .omx/state/team/{team}/tasks/

-• ACK and status messages written to the team mailbox for leader visibility
+• ACK and status messages in the team mailbox for leader visibility

-• $team — the coordinator that starts and manages workers
+• $team — coordinator that starts and manages workers

-• $swarm — fan-out primitive that spawns multiple workers in parallel
+• $swarm — fan-out execution that spawns multiple workers in parallel

 On this page